-- Fat balls on the skin, known as xanthelasma;
+- Small, elevated growths on the skin, also known as xanthelasma

-Abdominal swelling and tenderness in this region are usually caused by an enlarged liver and spleen that occurs when blood triglyceride concentrations reach values close to or greater than 800 mg/dl of blood and may produce other symptoms such as severe abdominal pain and frequent nausea.
+Abdominal swelling and sensitivity in this area are usually caused be an enlarged liver or spleen, and occurs when triglyceride blood levels are close to or over 800 mg/dl.
+These levels may also cause symptoms like intense abdominal pain and frequent nausea.

 What causes high cholesterol